Meet Cacau, the Winner of the World Dog Surfing Championships

 Share Article

-Each year, talented pups gather in California to show off their surfing skills.
-The competition is divided into categories; small, medium, large, and extra-large dogs compete separately.
+Each year, talented pups gather in Linda Mar Beach to show off their surfing skills.
+The competition is divided into categories, with small, medium, large, and extra-large dogs competing separately.
 There’s also a stand up paddle board category, a two-dog tandem category, and a human-dog tandem category.
 The overall winner is named Top Dog.
-“Judges usually look for the size of the wave, distance, open-face waves, and tricks like riding backward or turning, etc.,” Alecia Nelson, whose Pug took home the Top Dog Award in 2018, told us last year.opens in a new tab
+“Judges usually look for the size of the wave, distance, open-face waves, and tricks like riding backward or turning, etc.,” Alecia Nelson, whose Pug took home the Top Dog Award in 2018, told Kinship.

-This year, over 20 dogs from all over the world competed, reported ABC7opens in a new tab — and they were met with a crowd of over 6,000 eager spectators.
-In the end, the title of Top Dog went to Cacau, a seriously adorable chocolate Labrador from Brazil.
-She and her pet parent, Ivan Moreira, wowed the crowd by making swift turns in rough water.
+This year, over 15 dogs from all over the world competed, reported AP Newsopens in new tab — and they were met with a crowd of thousands of eager spectators.
+In the end, the title of Top Dog went to Cacau, a seriously adorable chocolate Labrador from Brazil, who took home the prize last year as well.
+Cacau has trained as a surf dog since she was just three months old.

-While coming home with the puppy equivalent of a gold medal is a bonus, the competition isn’t all about the glory.
+While coming home with the medal is a bonus, the competition isn’t all about the glory.
 Participants say it’s also a positive, communal environment for pet parents, and a great way to deepen their relationship with their pups.

 “Dog surfing really is a bonding experience between you and your dog,” Dan Nykolayko, whose French Bulldog won Top Dog in 2019, told us.
 “Cherie and I weren’t very close when we started this adventure.
 Her brother Ace was my dude.
 But as we learned more and more about the ocean, we began to read each other better.
 She became trusting of me, I was able to understand her needs, and we got to be very close.”